cognesence/matcher/doc/api.md

-Match variables are prefixed with a `?` (or `??` - see later), in the following example, the pattern `(?x ?y ?z)` matches the datum `(cat dog bat)` binding match variables `x`, `y`, `z` to `'cat`, `'dog`, `'bat` respectively and the expression `(? y)` in the body of mlet retrieves the value of the match variable `y` from matcher name space.
+Match variables are prefixed with a `?` (or `??` - see later), in the following example, the pattern `(?x ?y ?z)` matches the datum `(cat dog bat)` binding match variables `x`, `y`, `z` to `'cat`, `'dog`, `'bat` respectively and the expression `(? y)` in the body of mlet retrieves the value of the match variable `y` from matcher namespace.

 ```clojure
 (mlet ['(?x ?y ?z) '(cat dog bat)]